iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 Can you guess what constant minimizes it?
 Try to prove that it is the _mode_[^mode-def] of $X$!

-[^mode-def]: The _mode_ is the value returned with greatest probability.
+[^mode-def]: The _mode_ is the value returned with the greatest probability.

 ## Acknowledgements

-When I stareted thinking of these ideas, I talked about them to Hugo Nobrega and João Paixão.
+When I started thinking of these ideas, I talked about them to Hugo Nobrega and João Paixão.
 This post only came to life because of how excited they got with it.
 Even so that they convinced me it could be interesting to write about it.